davesmiths/equalizeRows/readme.md

 _selector: Selects a descendent element where the equalizing will be applied, defaults to the item we're working with_

 data-equalizerows-property="height"
-_comma-separated list of CSS properties: CSS property used to equalize items, defaults to height, but also a comma separated list so "padding-bottom,padding-top" works_
+_comma-separated list of CSS properties: CSS properties used to equalize items, defaults to height. "padding-bottom,padding-top" will work_

 data-equalizerows-type="0"
 data-equalizerows-colType